ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ### Bring your own image
 {: #bring-own-image}

 IBM provides you with stock AIX and IBM i images when you create a {{site.data.keyword.powerSys_notm}}.
-However, you can always [bring your own](/docs/power-iaas?topic=power-iaas-deploy-custom-image) custom AIX, IBM i or Linux image that you have tested and deployed.
+However, you can always [bring your own](/docs/power-iaas?topic=power-iaas-deploy-custom-image) custom AIX, IBM i, or Linux image that you have tested and deployed.

 ### Support for SAP NetWeaver or SAP HANA applications
 {: #support-SAPNetWeaver-or-SAPHANA}

 When you provision a {{site.data.keyword.powerSys_notm}} instance to support SAP NetWeaver applications, select a version of the IBM-provided AIX or Linux stock operating system image.
 When you provision a {{site.data.keyword.powerSys_notm}} instance to support the SAP HANA applications, select a version of the IBM provided Linux&reg; stock image.
 IBM i operating system and custom AIX and Linux images are not supported for SAP workloads.
 For information about the supported operating system versions, see [FAQ](/docs/power-iaas?topic=power-iaas-power-iaas-faqs).
 For more information, see [Deploying your infrastructure](/docs/sap?topic=sap-power-vs-planning-items).

 When provisioning a {{site.data.keyword.powerSys_notm}} to support SAP NetWeaver applications, select a version of the IBM-provided AIX operating system stock image.
-IBM i and operating system custom images are not supported for SAP workloads at this time.
+IBM i and operating system custom images are not supported for SAP workloads currently.
 {: note}

 ### Support for deploying a Red Hat OpenShift Cluster